-Chamomile's mild astringency makes it very good for deep-cleaning pores--making chamomile one of the best herbal extracts for acne.
+Chamomile is excellent for conditions such as dry skin, eczema, and psoriasis but it also has mild astringent properties which makes it good for deep-cleaning pores--making chamomile one of the best herbal extracts for acne.
 Commonly sold as a soothing and relaxing tea, it is believed to ease depression, stress, insomnia, and migraines.

 In hair care chamomile is used to soothe the scalp, condition, and stimulate healthy hair growth.
 It adds highlights to fair hair and a sheen to dark hair and it conditions and softens.
 Chamomile tea makes a fantastic hair rinse for blondes.